Itz-Snow/alx-system_engineering-devops/0x01-shell_permission/README.md

-This is shell permision project using bash script
+This is shell permision project using bash script so follow me